qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 Similar to the above but creates an outward wrapping zone.

 #### `/portal global remove_wrapping_zone`
-Removes the global portal wrapping zone that you are in.
+Remove the global portal wrapping zone that you are in.
 This does not work for the wrapping zone constituted by normal portals.

 #### `/portal global view_wrapping_zones`
 View the wrapping zones in the current dimension and know their ids.